-Circa spring 1967, the conflict between Seattle’s countercultural community — which by then had firmly established the U District as its physical and spiritual home — and the U District business community was already approaching a boiling point.
-At issue at the time was the latter’s recent attempts to drive hippies, homeless people, racial minorities, and other apparent undesirables from the neighborhood, by means both civil — such as lobbying Seattle City Hall and the University of Washington administration — and more direct.
-The latter means included the aforementioned police harassment, which consisted of discretionary ticketing of jaywalkers, detainment and arresting of hippies for frivolous charges, and other, more brutal forms of harassment — all considered by its target group to be sanctioned, de facto if not de jure, by the University District Chamber of Commerce (UDCC).
+Circa spring 1967, Seattle’s countercultural community had clearly established the U District as its physical and spiritual home, and the consequential conflict between the fringies and the U District business community was already approaching a boiling point.
+At issue at the time was the latter’s recent attempts to expel fringies, homeless people, racial minorities, and other apparent undesirables from the neighborhood by means both superficially civil — such as lobbying Seattle City Hall and the UW administration — and more direct.
+The latter means included the aforementioned police harassment, which consisted of discretionary ticketing of jaywalkers, detainment and arresting of fringies for frivolous charges, and other, more brutal forms of harassment — all considered by its target group to be sanctioned, de facto if not de jure, by the University District Chamber of Commerce (UDCC).

-Organized opposition to such harassment arrived in the form of the University District Movement (UDM), an ad-hoc coalition of activists crucially co-led by Robby Stern, then a 23-year-old UW law student and a key member of the UW chapter of Students for a Democratic Society.
-The UDM’s immediate goal was to document alleged instances of police harassment of “undesirables” in the U District, along with cases of direct discrimination by restaurants, rental agencies, and other businesses.
+Organized opposition to such harassment arrived in the form of the University District Movement (UDM), an ad hoc coalition of activists crucially co-led by Robby Stern, then a 23-year-old UW law student and a key member of the UW chapter of Students for a Democratic Society.
+The UDM’s immediate goal was to document instances of SPD harassment of alleged undesirables in the U District, along with cases of direct discrimination by rental agencies, restaurants, and other such businesses.
 Working with the Washington state chapter of the American Civil Liberties Union, the UDM gathered affidavits aimed at convincing the UDCC to formally cease the harassment and discrimination in question.

-Later that afternoon, the UDM met with some 500 UW students in front of the UW’s Husky Union Building (HUB) to discuss the UDM’s next step.
-Stern told the crowd, “We need the 8,000 who signed the petitions to rally tomorrow to tell them we’re tired and we’re mad.
+Later that afternoon, the UDM met with some five hundred UW students in front of UW’s Husky Union Building (HUB) to discuss the UDM’s next potential step.
+Stern told the crowd, “We need the eight thousand who signed the petitions to rally tomorrow to tell them we’re tired and we’re mad.
 Who’ll say, ‘We care, we want our district for us’?”

 The crowd was not completely united: some vocally supported the UDM, while others supported the UDCC, with one student proclaiming, “What’s wrong with the police putting on a little pressure to clean [the U District] up?”

-The next day — the date in focus here — the UDM met with a group of six U District merchants, who tentatively agreed to the UDM’s demands, with minor changes in language and no guarantee of approval by the UDCC.
-Later that afternoon, another rally, called the day before, comprising some 2,000 persons was held in front of the HUB to discuss a potential solution to the UDM-UDCC standoff.
+On April 12 — the date in focus here — the UDM met with a group of six U District merchants, who tentatively agreed to the UDM’s demands, with minor changes in language and no guarantee of approval by the UDCC.
+Later that afternoon, another rally, called the day before and comprising some two thousand persons, was held in front of the HUB to discuss a potential solution to the UDM-UDCC standoff.
 Just as on the day before, a rift developed between supporters of a potential compromise with the UDCC and more assertive supporters of the UDM.
-A vote was taken to decide whether the group should march down The Ave as a “show of strength” to the UDCC — a move the UDM had been warned might alienate the UDCC and thus jeopardize their chances of a meaningful solution to the UDM’s grievances.
+A vote was taken to decide whether the group should march down The Ave as a show of strength to the UDCC — a move the UDM had been warned might alienate the UDCC and thus jeopardize their chances of achieving a meaningful solution to the UDM’s grievances.

 The vote was narrowly in favor of marching, and a debate began between the pros and the cons in the crowd.
 At a particularly tense moment, Stern spontaneously proclaimed, “I’m marching down The Ave, and anyone who wants to join me is welcome to follow.”